Skip to content

 4. Are Long Head Bicep Exercises Suitable for Beginners?

 Yes, beginners can definitely do long head bicep exercises.
-It's important to start with lighter weights or fewer repetitions to get the form right.
+It’s important to start with lighter weights or fewer repetitions to master proper form.

 Hammer curls and incline dumbbell curls are great starting points.
 As you get more comfortable, you can gradually increase the weight and intensity.